vesterheim/vesterheim.github.io/exhibitions/special/woodcarved-figures-nordic-roots/index.md

   subtitle:      # Defaults to page subtitle
   teaser: Showcasing the rich heritage and complex mastery of these seemingly simple figures.
 ---
-Celebrate this exhibition on September 18 from 5:00-7:00 p.m. with a free sneak preview and reception with light refreshements.
+Celebrate this exhibition on September 18 from 5:00-7:00 p.m. with a free special opening and reception with light refreshments.
 There will be a gallery talk by Harley Refsal at 6:00 p.m.

 The distinctive and often whimsical figure carving of the Nordic countries and Nordic America continues to delight audiences of all ages and backgrounds.
 This exhibition will showcase the rich heritage and complex mastery of these seemingly simple figures.